RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Abstract

 \section{Abstract}

-Large Language Models (LLMs) watermarking has shown promise in detecting AI-generated content and mitigating misuse, with prior work claiming robustness against paraphrasing and text editing.
+{Large language model (LLM)} watermarking has shown promise in detecting AI-generated content and mitigating misuse, with prior work claiming robustness against paraphrasing and text editing.
 In this paper, we argue that existing evaluations are not sufficiently adversarial, obscuring critical vulnerabilities and overstating the security.
-To address this, we introduce \textit{adaptive robustness radius}, a formal metric that quantifies watermark resilience against adaptive adversaries.
-We theoretically prove that optimizing the attack context and model parameters can substantially reduce this radius, making watermarks highly susceptible to paraphrase attacks.
+To address this, we introduce the \textit{adaptive robustness radius}, a formal metric that quantifies the {worst-case} resilience of watermarks against adaptive adversaries. {By lifting the paraphrase space into a KL-divergence ball, we approximate this radius and} theoretically demonstrate that optimizing the attack context and model parameters can significantly reduce the {approximated} radius, making watermarks highly vulnerable to paraphrase attacks.
 Leveraging this insight, we propose RLCracker, a reinforcement learning (RL)–based adaptive attack that erases watermarks while preserving semantic fidelity.
 RLCracker requires only \textit{limited} watermarked examples and \textit{zero} access to the detector.
-Despite weak supervision, it empowers a 3B model to achieve 98.5\% removal success and an average 0.92 P-SP score on 1,500-token Unigram-marked texts after training on only \textit{100} short samples.
+Despite weak supervision, it empowers a 3B model to achieve 98.5\% removal success {with minimal semantic shift} on 1,500-token Unigram-marked texts after training on only \textit{100} short samples.
 This performance dramatically exceeds 6.75\% by GPT-4o and generalizes across five model sizes over ten watermarking schemes.
-Our results confirm that adaptive attacks are broadly effective and pose a fundamental threat to current watermarking defenses.
+Our code is available in this \href{https://github.com/OTTO-OTO/RLCracker}{repository}.